Helpers Page

 IMPORTANT INFORMATION FOR ALL HELPERS

-As we start to build towards our 2024 pilgrimage, which will take place between Friday 24th May and Friday 31st May 2024 (full flight and costing details to follow shortly!) we wanted to let you know of the new Safeguarding requirements for helpers, carers, priests and medical staff coming on pilgrimage (these do not apply to Assisted or Praying Pilgrims).
+As we start to build towards our 2025 pilgrimage, which will take place between Friday 23rd May and Friday 30th May 2024 (full flight and costing details to follow shortly!) we wanted to let you know of the latest Safeguarding requirements for helpers, carers, priests and medical staff coming on pilgrimage (these do not apply to Assisted or Praying Pilgrims).

 These requirements follow a review of our Safeguarding standards and discussions with the Catholic Safeguarding Standards Agency, and we’re sure you’ll appreciate anything we can do to ensure the safety and wellbeing of pilgrims is to be welcomed.

 In particular, we would emphasise that DBS checks are now a requirement for all helpers, carers and medical staff.
 The DBS process can take several weeks, so we would advise making your application as soon as possible to avoid the disappointment of not being approved in time for the Pilgrimage.
-Please note that Assisted and Praying pilgrims do not need to complete the DBS process.
+Please note that Assisted and Praying pilgrims do not need to complete the DBS process nor do any Helpers who submitted their DBS checks for the 2024 Pilgrimage.

 In summary, All Helpers (including Doctors, Nurses, Carers, Priests and Teachers) are required to:

-2. Undergo a DBS check.
-This process is paid for by the Society.
+- Undergo a DBS check if not already done in 2024 This process is paid for by the Society.
 Please complete the application form noted above to allow us to start the DBS process as soon as possible.
 Once you have done so, you will receive an email from the CSAS (Catholic Safeguarding Advisory Service) setting out information required to complete the DBS.

 Following advice from the CSAS, unfortunately we are not permitted to accept portability from other jobs/spheres where there is a safeguarding requirement.